 The first Rocky Mountain Youth Leadership Conference (RMYLC), held in 1993 with 17 students at the Colorado Springs School in Colorado Springs, was the beginning of an annual five-day event.
 See the RMYLC primer for more information about student attendence and number of high schools represented and a brief slide show about Conference activities.

-In 2018 the conference moved to the University of Colorado — Colorado Springs.
+In 2020, the conference will return to Colorado State University – Pueblo.
 Typically, around 90 – 100 students attend the conference from more than 35 Front Range high schools in the Colorado Springs, Canyon City, Pueblo, and Denver areas.

 The RMYLF has no paid staff – it is an all-volunteer organization dedicating its resources toward the annual RMYLC.
 All students attend on full scholarships provided by sponsoring civic-minded individuals and organizations.
 Student attendees’ only costs are travel expenses involved in getting to and from the University of Colorado – Colorado Springs.
 During the conference, the students are housed in a university dorm and eat in the student cafeteria, giving them a taste of college life.
 The conference is strictly chaperoned.

 See below.
 If you would like to contribute to the annual conference, click HERE.